Kota Baru Parahyangan: Schools

+The school is a national plus school providing a Cambridge curriculum.
+The school is located at Jl.
+Gelap Nyawang No.Kav 5A.

 Al-Irsyad Mosque

-This unique and magnificent mosque, built shape of the cube resembles the Kaaba.
-If noted, on the wall are the words "Lailahailallah.
+This unique and magnificent mosque is built in the shape of the cube evoking the Ka’aba.

 Bale Pare (shopping and eating)

 There are restaurants such as Olive Chinese Restaurant, Planet Drinks, and many small restaurants.
 There is one small convenience store called AlfaMart.

 Transportation

 The township can be accessed by Purbaleunyi Toll Road through the Padalarang toll gate.
 Shuttle bus operates Parahyangan to Leuwi Panjang route via Purbaleunyi Toll Road.